Dre Campbell Farm

 6. Insecticidal Soap

-This is another excellent home remedy to treat scales on plants naturally.
-Make a homemade insecticidal soap spray to kill scales.
+Insecticidal soap is another excellent home remedy for treating scales on plants naturally.
+So, let’s make a homemade insecticidal soap spray to kill scales.

 Dawn dish soap, or any household liquid soap mixed with water and vegetable oil, can do the trick.
 However, we prefer using organic soaps.

-Combine 5 tablespoons of liquid soap and 2 tablespoons of vegetable oil with a gallon of warm water.
+Combine five tablespoons of liquid soap and two tablespoons of vegetable oil with a gallon of warm water.
 Shake well.
 Finally, spray this DIY scale infestation spray on the affected plants.

-You can also purchase commercially available insecticidal soaps.
+You can also purchase commercially available insecticidal soap.

 7. Bug Blaster